Articles

 Author(s): Armando A Genazzani, DPhil, MD, Nicola Magrini, MD

-alternative therapeutic products, biosimilar, essential medicines list, peginterferon, regulatory approval pathways, WHO
+alternative therapeutic products, biosimilar, essential medicines, peginterferon, regulatory approval pathways, World Health Organization (WHO)

 DOI: 10.5639/gabij.2013.0204.044